 - Wind warranty: 10 years

 These warranties are comparable to other options within the solar industry.
-Forward Labs and Tesla’s warranties are stronger – both companies offer 30 year warranties for power production and weatherization.
+Tesla’s warranty is stronger – they offer 30-year warranties for power production and weatherization.
 Tesla also offers an “infinite” warranty that applies to their physical roof tiles.

 Availability is an area where CertainTeed stands out from other solar roofing options.
-Both Tesla’s solar roof and Forward Labs’ product offering are only available in select test markets in California, with no indication of when they will be rolled out in other parts of the country.
-CertainTeed’s product is currently available across the country through its network of installers.
+Tesla’s solar roof product is only available in select test markets in California, with no indication of when they will be rolled out in other parts of the country.
+CertainTeed’s product is currently available across the country through its network of installers – and there’s no waitlist!

 Solar shingles offer a nice compromise between the aesthetically pleasing, costly solar roof and a standard solar panel system.
 However, the aesthetic benefits of a CertainTeed installation come with some compromises on electricity production and cost.
 In many cases, a standard solar panel system is a much more cost-effective option for your home.
 The average EnergySage customer with a solar panel system breaks even on their solar investment in just seven years.